 Editor’s Note: David Wright, co-director of the Union of Concerned Scientists Global Security Program, is an established expert on the technical aspects of arms control, particularly those related to missile defense systems, missile proliferation, and space weapons.

 A missile capable of reaching the United States topped with a nuclear warhead is considered to be Pyongyang’s ultimate goal.

-On July 4, Pyongyang made major progress toward that goal, announcing it had successfully tested an intercontinental ballistic missile that can reach most of the mainland US, including some of the country’s largest cities.
+On July 28, Pyongyang made major progress toward that goal, announcing it had successfully tested an intercontinental ballistic missile that can reach most of the mainland US, including some of the country’s largest cities.